PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-This paper presents \pokh, a dynamic Knowledge Hypergraph–based RAG framework for multi-hop question answering.
-By introducing context-aware planning, structured iterative question decomposition and an Entity-Weighted Overlap(EWO)–guided reasoning path retrieval strategy, \pokh enables adaptive planning and reasoning on Knowledge Hypergraphs with beyond binary relational structures.
-Experimental results demonstrate that \pokh achieves state-of-the-art performance across multiple knowledge domains, surpassing the prior SOTA \hgr by an average of 19.73\% in F1 and 8.41\% in Generation Evaluation (G-E) score, while maintaining high robustness in long-range multi-hop reasoning tasks.
+This paper presents \pokh, a dynamic Knowledge Hypergraph-based RAG framework for multi-hop question answering.
+By introducing context-aware planning, structured iterative question decomposition and an EWO-guided reasoning path retrieval strategy, \pokh enables adaptive planning and reasoning on knowledge hypergraphs with beyond binary relational structures.
+Experimental results demonstrate that \pokh achieves SOTA performance across multiple knowledge domains, surpassing the prior SOTA by an average of 19.73\% in F1 and 8.41\% in G-E score, while maintaining high robustness in long-range multi-hop reasoning tasks.

+\begin{acks} Xiaoyang Wang is supported by the Australian Research Council DP230101445 and DP240101322.
+Wenjie Zhang is supported by the Australian Research Council DP230101445 and FT210100303. \end{acks}